Zaptons/multithreaded-trackergg-viewbot-/README.md

 ---

+### What is being worked on?:
+* Further spoofing to fix the "patch" put in place by tracker.gg.
+Ps, nice cf_clearence cookie.”
+* Async support as the project will be significantly slower and heavier to run as I'm adding a lot of QOL features as well as advanced session spoofing expect 50-100 sessions/ minute.
+* Advanced logging system, usage statistics, easier request debugging, dynamic header spoofing.

+This project serves as a **base** but is easy to modify to your needs.

 ## About the Project

 This is the final release of the project.
 Unfortunately, earlier versions have been ripped off and sold as "viewbotting as a service" (for $5/1000 views).
 Ridiculous, given that with $2-3 worth of datacenter proxies, you can generate 500k views in a day.